 Administrator, Accounts and Systems

-Victoria is our new Administrator, Accounts and Systems.
+Victoria joined us in November 2020 as our Administrator, Accounts and Systems.
 She is responsible for administrating the LGJobs vacancy board and the Discussion Groups, as well as providing general administrative support to the wider team.

 Victoria’s background is in providing reception duties and administrative support within the financial services industry.
 She is passionate about providing superb customer service and seamless support to the sector.

 In her spare time she loves spending time with friends and family, going for weekend getaways and adventures to explore our wonderful country.